aras62/vision-based-prediction/README.md

 ```

 ### Updates
+* 11/08/2024: Added CVPR 2024 papers (48 papers, 10 datasets, 13 metrics)
+* 11/08/2024: Note that this is the last year covering ACCV and BMVC papers due to the volume of papers in other conferences
 * 25/02/2024: Added IROS 2023 papers (16 papers, 4 datasets, 1 metric)
 * 2/11/2023: Updated metrics.
 They are divided based on ranking and alphabetical order
 * 2/11/2023: Updated some papers and 1 dataset is added